Selected departures from May to October 2020

 We then head to Rovinj, possibly Istria’s most picturesque fishing harbour, with free time to explore as you wish.
 Set on an oval peninsula, the charming Old Town has managed to preserve its character better than anywhere else along the western coast.
 Lose yourself in the web of medieval lanes and cobbled piazzas, with the splendid church as a guide to help you get your bearings.
 Amble along the harbour and observe the colourful Venetian-era buildings close to the water’s edge, before pausing for lunch in one of the waterside cafés.
 Later in the afternoon we return to the hotel.

-The entire day is at leisure, so there’s plenty of time to relax in your hotel or enjoy idyllic Ičići.
-Part of the stunning Opatija Riviera, this was once the holiday destination of the elite.
-If you wish to wander further, the coastal town of Opatija is a short distance away by bus or even boat.
+The entire day is at leisure, so there’s plenty of time to relax in your hotel or enjoy idyllic Opatija.
+This was once the holiday destination of the elite during the Austro Hungarian Empire, and the location is spectacular, you could enjoy walk along the promenade, or if you wish enjoy a boat trip.

 Croatia is blessed with more than a thousand islands, and today we explore Krk, one of the largest islands in the stunning Bay of Kvarner.
 As we cross the 4,690-foot-long bridge, the view to the horizon transforms from the glittering Adriatic to a rocky sea of limestone covered in patches of sub-Mediterranean foliage and pine forests.
 Blessed with an abundance of natural and cultural beauty, Krk was named the ‘golden island’ during ancient times.
 We call at the island’s eponymous walled town for a guided tour.
 One of the oldest towns in the Adriatic, Krk has been inhabited for more than 2,000 years, even before the arrival of the Romans.
 As we wander the narrow streets, our guide brings to life the maze of ancient buildings we see, such as the 5th-century Krk Cathedral, which is part of a larger complex of church buildings featuring different architectural styles.
 Another highlight is the 12th-century castle by the sea, built by the Frankopan family, one of Croatia’s leading aristocratic families.
 With wonderful views over the bay, the castle is today an atmospheric, open-air venue for summer concerts.